cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 Self-Service Password Reset (SSPR) allows users to reset their password on their own.

 **SSPR Requirements**
-* Every account that requires the SSPR feature must have a license
-* Every account that requires the SSPR feature must be given Global Administrator privileges
+Every account that requires the SSPR feature must (1) be licensed and (2) be assigned Global Administrator privileges.
-* SSPR privileges are managed using security groups

 **Enabling SSPR**
-Require MFA for accounts allowed to use the SSPR feature.
+In your tenant, click "Manage > Properties > Self-service password reset enabled."
+It's best practice to configure accounts to use MFA if they're authorized to use the SSPR feature.
-* Your tenant
-  * Manage > Properties > "Self-service password reset enabled"
-    * None
-    * Selected: specific groups can use SSPR
-    * All: all accounts can use SSPR

 ### Bulk Operations
 Accounts can be created or deleted in bulk using CSV files.
 Creating or deleting accounts requires Global Administrator or User Administrator privileges.